polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 ### Microengine Components

-Conceptually, a microengine is composed of:
+Conceptually, a Microengine is composed of:

 1. `N` **analysis backends**: the scanners that ingest artifacts (files) and determine `malicious` or `benign`.
 1. `1` **verdict distillation engine**: ingests analysis backend(s) output, distills to a single `verdict` + a `confidence interval`